 When you relocate to Virginia from another state, you have 30 days to register your vehicle.
 Registration, which proves that you have the authorization to drive your vehicle in the state, requires that your vehicle pass an emissions test, pass a safety inspection, be titled in Virginia, and be properly insured.

-You also will need to pay a registration fee to get plates for your car.
+You also must pay a registration fee to get plates for your car.
 In the Commonwealth of Virginia, you have more time, 60 days, to obtain your Virginia driver’s license than you do to register your car.
 However, if you hold a commercial driver’s license (CDL), you must obtain a Virginia CDL within 30 days.

 During the application process for your driver’s license, you may want to consider getting a REAL ID since the federal government will require everyone to have one by May 2025 to be able to board an airplane.
 To obtain a driver’s license in Virginia, you need to: